AbooMinister25/blog/site/_content/posts/writing-a-static-site-generator.md

 So at it's core, what a static site generator does is it takes a set of input files (markdown, some form of stylesheet, etc), processes them (parsing the markdown and emitting HTML, compiling the stylesheets, formatting everything with templates, and so on), and writes all this to disk.
 However, most mainstream static site generators tend to regenerate the entire site every time you build, but with a blog, most of your changes are really only going to be centered around whatever post you're writing/editing at the time.
 As a result, it'd be convenient if _only_ the content that has changed since the last build of a site were rebuilt.

+{{! sidenote !}}
+This said, plenty of static site generators are fast enough that, especially with smaller sites, build times aren't really going to be a problem when iterating on some content.
+But that's not much fun, is it.
+{{! end !}}

 I decided to try my hand at implementing incremental builds.
 Taking this alongside my list of requirements, I got a basic workflow for what I wanted this to look like: